 It was the Virgin Mary of Guadalupe, who appeared to Bl.
 Juan Diego (1531), who opened the hearts of the people of Mexico to evangelization.
-The Xaverians established the first school in Mazatlan in 1951, a school that propagated the spirit and life of Blessed Guido Maria Conforti.
+The Xaverians established the first school in Mazatlan in 1951, a school that propagated the spirit and life of Saint Guido Maria Conforti.
 The first Mexican students joined the Xaverian family soon after.
 There are about 14 mission centers and parishes, where Xaverians in Mexico prepare missionaries for evangelization to non-Christians.

 In Brazil, the Xaverians arrived in 1953, in response to an appeal made by Pope Pius XII.
 We presently work in two areas: the South (Parana, Sao Paulo, Minas Gerais) and the North (Para).
 The outskirts of the large cities of Brazil demand attention, through housing projects, the training of basic Christian communities, assisting the landless, homeless and street people.
 We are also engaged in the struggle for the rights of the “indios.”
 Even this country has seen the shedding of blood by Xaverian Martyrs, Fr.
 Pierobon in 1976 and Fr.
 Deiana in 1983.